-Note: Financial Aid Administrators may review students who don't meet the enrollment deadline on a case-by-case basis and may grant a professional judgment exception for students who have unexpected circumstances that prevented their enrollment such as extenuating medical conditions, etc. In the event the student is given a professional judgment exception to the enrollment deadline, the student will still only have 5 years from the date of graduation to utilize their CBS award.
-The time limit is not appealable per statute.
-All use of professional judgment shall be applied judiciously and shall be documented in the student's file.
+Note: Financial Aid Administrators may review students who don't meet the enrollment deadline on a case-by-case basis and may grant a professional judgment exception for students who have unexpected circumstances that prevented their enrollment such as extenuating medical conditions, etc. All use of professional judgment shall be applied judiciously and shall be documented in the student's file.